LightJack05/CrunchBound/README.md

 Depending on your preferences, the game can be built from source, or you can use either the Arch Linux Package, or the AppImage file provided.

 ### AppImage
-The easiest one is the appimage, just download the file from the releases page (coming soon) and run the file:
+The easiest one is the appimage, just download the file from the releases page and run the file:

 ```
 ./crunchbound.AppImage
 ```

+> [!IMPORTANT]
+> Appimages require fuse to run.
+Install fuse on the system before executing it.
+On Ubuntu run `sudo apt install libfuse2` and on Arch `sudo pacman -S fuse2`.
+On other distributions, please consult their instructions.

 All dependencies are packaged directly into the AppImage file, so there is no need to install anything, aside from a GUI to render the window and a basic Linux system.